-- 10.-(1) You must in all matters consider whether you have a personal interest, and whether this code of conduct requires you to disclose that interest. - (2) You must regard yourself as having a personal interest in any business of your authority if - (a) it relates to, or is likely to affect - (i) any employment or business carried on by you; - (ii) any person who employs or has appointed you, any firm in which you are a partner or any company for which you are a remunerated director; - (iii) any person, other than your authority, who has made a payment to you in respect of your election or any expenses incurred by you in carrying out your duties as a member; - (iv) any corporate body which has a place of business or land in your authority's area, and in which you have a beneficial interest in a class of securities of that body that exceeds the nominal value of £25,000 or one hundredth of the total issued share capital of that body; - (v) any contract for goods, services or works made between your authority and you or a firm in which you are a partner, a company of which you are a remunerated director, or a body of the description specified in sub-paragraph (iv) above;
+10.-(1) You must in all matters consider whether you have a personal interest, and whether this code of conduct requires you to disclose that interest.

+(2) You must regard yourself as having a personal interest in any business of your authority if

+- (a) it relates to, or is likely to affect - (i) any employment or business carried on by you;

+(ii) any person who employs or has appointed you, any firm in which you are a partner or any company for which you are a remunerated director;

+(iii) any person, other than your authority, who has made a payment to you in respect of your election or any expenses incurred by you in carrying out your duties as a member; (iv) any corporate body which has a place of business or land in your authority's area, and in which you have a beneficial interest in a class of securities of that body that exceeds the nominal value of $\pounds 25,000$ or one hundredth of the total issued share capital of that body;

-- (vi) any land in which you have a beneficial interest and which is in the area of your authority; - (vii) any land where the landlord is your authority and the tenant is a firm in which you are a partner, a company of which you are a remunerated director, or a body of the description specified in subparagraph (iv) above; - (viii) any body to which you have been elected, appointed or nominated by your authority; - (ix) any - (aa) public authority or body exercising functions of a public nature; - (bb) company, industrial and provident society, charity, or body directed to charitable purposes; - (cc)body whose principal purposes include the influence of public opinion or policy; - (dd) trade union or professional association; or - (ee)private club, society or association operating within your authority's area, - in which you have membership or hold a position of general control or management; - (x) any land in your authority's area in which you have a licence (alone or jointly with others) to occupy for 28 days or longer; - (b) a member of the public might reasonably perceive a conflict between your role in taking a decision, upon that business, on behalf of your authority as a whole and your role in representing the interests of constituents in your ward or electoral division; or - (c) a decision upon it might reasonably be regarded as affecting - (i) your well-being or financial position, or that of a person with whom you live, or any person with whom you have a close personal association; - (ii) any employment or business carried on by persons as described in 10(2)(c)(i); - (iii) any person who employs or has appointed such persons described in 10(2)(c)(i), any firm in which they are a partner, or any company of which they are directors; - (iv) any corporate body in which persons as described in 10(2)(c)(i) have a beneficial interest in a class of securities exceeding the nominal value of £5,000; or - (v) any body listed in paragraphs 10(2)(a)(ix)(aa) to (ee) in which persons described in 10(2)(c)(i) hold a position of general control or management, to a greater extent than the majority of-
+(v) any contract for goods, services or works made between your authority and you or a firm in which you are a partner, a company of which you are a remunerated director, or a body of the description specified in sub-paragraph (iv) above;

+(vi) any land in which you have a beneficial interest and which is in the area of your authority;

+(vii) any land where the landlord is your authority and the tenant is a firm in which you are a partner, a company of which you are a remunerated director, or a body of the description specified in subparagraph (iv) above;

+(viii) any body to which you have been elected, appointed or nominated by your authority;

+(ix) any -

+(aa) public authority or body exercising functions of a public nature;

+(bb company, registered society, charity, or body directed to charitable purposes;

+(cc) body whose principal purposes include the influence of public opinion or policy;

+(dd) trade union or professional association; or

+(ee) private club, society or association operating within your authority's area, in which you have membership or hold a position of general control or management;

+(x) any land in your authority's area in which you have a licence (alone or jointly with others) to occupy for 28 days or longer;

+[Note: subparagraph (b) is omitted.]

+(c) a decision upon it might reasonably be regarded as affecting -

+(i) your well-being or financial position, or that of a person with whom you live, or any person with whom you have a close personal association;

+(ii) any employment or business carried on by persons as described in 10(2)(c)(i);

+(iii) any person who employs or has appointed such persons described in 10(2)(c)(i), any firm in which they are a partner, or any company of which they are directors;

+(iv) any corporate body in which persons as described in 10(2)(c)(i) have a beneficial interest in a class of securities exceeding the nominal value of £5,000; or to a greater extent than the majority of-

+(v) any body listed in paragraphs 10(2)(a)(ix)(aa) to (ee) in which persons described in 10(2)(c)(i) hold a position of general control or management,